 Tattoo & Body Piercing Gift Certificates

-This holiday season give them a gift certificate for a tattoo from Studio City Tattoo or a piercing with beautiful gold body jewelry from Los Angeles Body Piercing inside SCT.
-A great gift from a leader in the Los Angeles tattoo community.
-Studio City Tattoo offers great body modifications and beautiful, high-quality body jewelry from the top jewelry craftsmen in our industry.
-We carry Body Vision Los Angles (BVLA) Industrial Strength Body Jewelry, Anatometal, Maya, Tawapa, Diablo Organics, Evolve and more!
+This holiday season you can give them a gift certificate for a tattoo or body piercing from Studio City Tattoo.
+A piercing with beautiful gold body jewelry from Los Angeles Body Piercing (inside SCT )is a great gift from a leader in the Los Angeles tattoo community.
+Los Angeles Body Piercing offers great body modifications and beautiful, high-quality body jewelry from the top jewelry craftsmen in our industry.
+We carry Body Vision Los Angles (BVLA) Anatometal, Maya, Tawapa, Diablo Organics, Evolve and more!

-Give the permanent gift of tattoo or the flash of a new beautiful gold body jewelry for that loved one and get a Studio City Tattoo pirate coin with the gift certificate.
-Our copper Piece Of Eight Pirate Coin key fob is worth five bucks here in the shop.
+Give the permanent gift of tattoo or the flash of new beautiful gold body jewelry and get a Studio City Tattoo Shop Mug, T-shirt or aftercare package with the purchase of a gift certificate.

 How do I give a tattoo as a gift?

 Step 1: Know that the person you want to gift a tattoo to wants one.